Get the App

 When Enough Never Lasts Long

-never lasts
+Enough never lasts long.

-is built in.
+This impermanence is built in.

-reduces the urge
+Naming it reduces the urge to grab more.

 Name impermanence with DojoWell.